 Embedded banking is the concept of bringing the bank's products and capabilities into the customer journey earlier.
 In the world of commercial banking, this means managing your cash management activities, including paying vendor bills, expense reports, and reconciling your accounts within a centralized platform.

 Greg Hansen, who leads product for Wells Fargo Gateway, an embedded banking platform and experience, shared his perspective, "It's taking banking or financial services into a non- financial context or app or website or business system, whatever it might be."

-For FISPAN, embedded banking means "having the bank show up as a seamless and invisible part of a corporate's operational software tools," said FISPAN CEO and Co-Founder Clayton Weir.
+For FISPAN, embedded banking means "having the bank show up as a seamless and invisible part of a corporate's operational software tools," said FISPAN Co-Founder Clayton Weir.
 FISPAN partners with banks like Wells Fargo to help facilitate embedded banking for businesses.

 Customers want their bank's products and services, like embedded payments, lending, and insurance, to be a convenient, frictionless experience.
 In addition, with embedded banking, you can streamline an organization's operations by integrating banking services directly within the business systems and applications they already use.
 This sufficiently supports and consolidates their workflows.

 When asked about the future of embedded banking, Weir shared, "In three to five years, I dream that we won't be talking about embedded banking anymore because it is in the normal adoption cycle of technology.
 By the time things are relevant in their magnitude of adoption, the words to describe them have gone away.
 It will just be what we expect from banking."